MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/methods/devenv-overload-method.md

 ## Example
 The following example shows how a **ToString** method can be implemented with and without using procedure overloads.
-In the first snippet, a **ToString** procedure is implemented.
+In the first code snippet, a **ToString** procedure is implemented.
 This takes a Variant value and inspects the type of the value to delegate to different implementations.
 If the caller passes a value of a different type than Integer, Date and Text, an empty string will be returned.
 This can lead to bugs that will only show up at runtime.

 ```